 Before getting into the meat of the process of switching your primary caregiver, it’s important to understand what’s happening around you.
 Some people don’t fully understand what the process involves or how to switch their primary caregiver, so here is a short, sweet, and to the point summary of the primary caregivers and how you can use them.

 A primary caregiver is a person who will have significant responsibility for managing your personal wellbeing.
-This can mean anything from shopping for your bud to growing your bud, all the way to administering your medicine.
-If you’re a medical marijuana patient, you are eligible to designate a primary caregiver.
+This can mean anything from shopping for your bud to growing your bud, all the way to administering your cannabis.
+If you’re a medical marijuana cardholder, you are eligible to designate a primary caregiver.
 If you’re working on getting your red card, you will have the chance to delegate a primary caregiver as part of the application process for your medicinal marijuana card.
-Choose someone you trust, since the caregiver will have a ton of responsibility for YOUR well being while you medicate with medical marijuana.
+Choose someone you trust, since the caregiver will have a ton of responsibility for YOUR well being while you use medical marijuana.

 There are no specific set-in-stone requirements for someone to be your primary caregiver, including no prior medical knowledge.
 Caregivers must be at least aged 18 or older.